KERRHAM/project_2/README.md

      * The Javascript Essentials gave me the idea of how to Implement the styling to to my Buttons.

-     * [W3 Schools](https://www.w3schools.com/) was very useful if I needed a refreshment on some HTML, CSS or javascript, I also found more info from W3 schools for using the overlay effect to display my Rules and Results Page.
+     * [W3 Schools](https://www.w3schools.com/) was very useful if I needed a refreshment on some HTML, CSS or javascript, I also found more info from W3 schools for using the overlay effect to display my Rules and Results Pages.

      * The [Free-Code-Camp](https://www.freecodecamp.org/news) website was the website were I discovered Fisher-Yates Sorting Algorithm which was used for Implementing code inside the shuffleQuestion function.